harsh123-para/website-2/README.md

 The storybook is now available at `http://localhost:6006`.

-## How to contribute
+## How you can contribute?

-No matter how you choose to help, we would love to have you as part of the project.
+No matter how small is your help, we would love to have you as part of the project.
 Check our [Contributing Guide](https://github.com/COVID19Tracking/website/blob/master/CONTRIBUTING.md) for information on how to file issues and make pull requests.